M-Faried/pipelines/README.md

 ### Waiting Pipeline To Finish

-To wait for the pipeline to be done with all the items fed into it, you can use the **blocking** call to the following function:
+To wait for the pipeline to be done with all the items fed into it, you can use the **blocking** call to wait before resuming execution of your program:

 ```go
 pipeline.WaitTillDone()
 ```

+It is an optional step to use and you can call Terminate() directly without waiting, but all the tokens in the pipeline will be discarded.

 ### Terminating Pipeline